 Transportation Infrastructure.
 Maryland's transportation infrastructure wisely uses the State's location to support trade.
 Indeed, the Port of Baltimore, the Baltimore-Washington International Thurgood Marshall Airport, two primary class I rail carriers (CSX Transportation & Norfolk Southern), and several arterial interstate highways facilitate commerce.

 Agriculture plays a vital role in Maryland's highly diversified economy.
 Of Maryland's over 6 million acres of total land area, more than 2 million acres are farmland.
 In 2014, Maryland's gross cash income from commodity receipts and other farm-related activities was approximately $2.7 billion, and the net farm income exceeded $590 million.

 Grain silos, Wye Mills (Queen Anne's County), Maryland, September 2007.
 Photo by Diane F. Evartt.

 Oyster shells, Shady Side, Maryland, October 2011.
 Photo by Diane F. Evartt.

-Information about Smart Growth, Maryland's plan to revitalize older developed areas and discourage sprawling development into the State's rural areas, is accessible through Smart Growth Policy Analysis, within the Department of Planning.
+Maryland's plan to revitalize older developed areas and discourage sprawling development into the State's rural areas, is overseen by the Smart Growth Subcabinet.

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov